Fraad/Kalman-filter/README.md

-All code for bachelor thesis about commodity futures pricing using the Kalman filter in one singular file.
+All code for bachelor thesis about commodity futures pricing using the Kalman filter in one single file.

 Contains three models with relevant numerical functions and tests.